-Oletha DeVane was appointed as Head of the Visual Arts Department when she arrived at McDonogh in 1993.
-She received her B.F.A. from Maryland Institute College of Art and her M.F.A. in painting from University of Massachusetts at Amherst.
+Oletha DeVane was Head of the Visual Arts Department from 1993 through 2012.
+She is currently the lead painting and drawing teacher/instructor and director of the Tuttle Gallery.
+Mrs. DeVane received her B.F.A. from Maryland Institute College of Art and her M.F.A. in painting from University of Massachusetts at Amherst.
 Since then, she has taught foundation art classes at UMass, Catonsville and Dundalk Community Colleges, and McDaniel College.
 She held Artist’s Residencies in printmaking with the Banff Center for the Arts in Canada and Bau Institute in Oranto, Italy.
 She also attended the Haystack Mountain School of Crafts in Maine for textiles and fiber.
 She was the Visual Arts Program Director and the Individual Artist Program Director for the Maryland State Arts Council, and while there she co-directed the Maryland Distinguished Scholar Program in the Arts.
 Her artwork has been exhibited nationally, most recently in Baltimore, Washington, and New York.
 In 2007, Mrs. DeVane won the Rollins-Luetkemeyer Chair for Distinguished Teaching here at McDonogh.

 Beckie Lamborn became an art teacher with the Lower School Art Department in 2000.
 She graduated with her B.A. in Art and Fashion Merchandising from Albright College, and in 2010 she earned her M.Ed. in Media Design and Technology from Full Sail University.
 Before becoming an educator, she worked as a graphic designer for JM Gaskey’s printing company.
 She is a member of the Maryland Art Educators Association as well as the National Art Educators Association.
 Here at McDonogh, she teaches art classes to students in kindergarten through second grade.
 Outside of academia, Mrs. Lamborn has been a camp assistant to the Imagine Art Summer Camp.
 Her paintings are currently on display in the children’s wing of the Maryland Athletic Club in Timonium and in several private homes.
 The focus of her work is line and gesture drawing combined with color and texture paintings.